 While many men may have heard of the term erectile dysfunction (ED), millions of men have actually experienced it.
 In fact, it’s estimated that around 30 million men in the United States are affected by erectile dysfunction .

 Sometimes referred to as impotence, erectile dysfunction occurs when a man is unable to get and/or keep an erection firm enough for intercourse.
-Although it’s common to experience erection problems every now and again due to tiredness, stress, or even having one too many drinks - if it happens often, it’s important to know more.
+Although it’s common to experience erection problems every now and again due to tiredness, stress, or even too much alcohol - if it happens often, the cause might be slightly more complex; which according to Harvard Health is the case for around 75% cases of men experiencing ED.

 Common symptoms of erectile dysfunction include: